luma/flightrecorder/README.md

 Refresh the admin UI and use the `Events`, `Reports`, `Trace`, `Regions`, `Zone`, `Funnels`, and `Schema` tabs to inspect the submitted data.

+The checked-in fixtures use `project_id: "sursidus"` and Sursidus-shaped event names/fields.
+Either create a local project with ID `sursidus` and matching schema/funnels, or edit the fixture JSON to use your own project ID and event shape.

 ### Local Storage

 With `REPORT_STORAGE_BACKEND=local`, report screenshots are written under